Could the Zombie Apocalypse really happen?

 - will the zombie apocalypse happen (151)

-- how a zombie apocalypse can happen (105)
+- could a zombie apocalypse actually happen (132)